Illative sense

-The illative sense is an epistemological concept coined by John Henry Newman (1801–1890) in his Grammar of Assent.
+The illative sense is an epistemological concept coined by Catholic academic John Henry Newman (1801–1890) in his Grammar of Assent.
 For him it is the unconscious process of the mind, by which probabilities converge into certainty.

 Origin of the term

 Newman wrestled 20 years before he wrote the Essay in Aid of a Grammar of Assent.
 His difficulty was that some people do believe in supernatural agents, and others do not.
 It is hard to get to the real cause of this difference.
 And, although supernatural reasons might be given from theology, as a philosopher he also looked into ordinary life experiences: when and why do we start or stop believing a person?

 He discovered that real assent, i.e. firm belief, as opposed to notional assent, comes about, not through ordinary syllogisms, but by a mysterious cumulation of probabilities of lived experience.
 There must be, therefore, in the mind a power that collects, accumulates, and connects probabilities to a higher degree of certainty.

 For this power, or inner sense, he uses the neologism "illative sense".
 The term itself is derived from the Latin verb fero-tuli-latus, meaning "to bring".
 "Illative" means, then, "to bring in".
 For Newman it is the automatic data-collecting and -processing capacity in the sub-conscious mind, by which we get to know better or deeper both the content and certainty of the first principles of our knowledge, and of many natural and supernatural (religious) concepts and notional and/or real assents thereof.